-Cushing’s push for a younger Van Helsing was wise: there’s no way the final showdown between Dracula and Van Helsing would be as gripping if Peter’s natural athleticism was stifled by geriatric costume and makeup.
-Portraying Van Helsing as his own age, Peter could realistically—and gracefully, I might add–dart onto Dracula’s table, high jump to tear down the thick curtains from those huge castle windows, and expose Dracula to that fatal sunlight.
+Peter’s push for a younger Van Helsing was wise: there’s no way the final showdown between Dracula and Van Helsing would have been as gripping if Peter’s natural athleticism had been stifled by geriatric costume and makeup.
+Portraying Van Helsing as his own age, Peter could realistically dart onto Dracula’s table, high jump to tear down the thick curtains from the huge castle windows, and expose Dracula to the fatal sunlight.
 It was a job for a younger man, no doubt.
 Thanks to Peter’s insistence on straying from Van Helsing’s advanced age in the novel, this dramatic scene works beautifully in the film.

 Another Cushing Contribution

-In fact, the run down the table and jump to the curtains were also Peter’s ideas, as was the use of candlesticks as the final crucifix that disintegrates Dracula.
-As Peter recounts in his autobiography [aff. link]
+Van Helsing’s run down the table and jump to the curtains were also Peter’s ideas, as was the use of candlesticks as the final crucifix that disintegrates Dracula.
+As Peter recounts in his autobiography [aff. link]:

 “…the script [of Dracula] demanding Van Helsing to carry so many crucifixes, it read as if he was a traveling salesman in these relics, and could have been risible.
 At the denouement of the film he forces the Count into a shaft of sunlight by confronting him with one…Rather than take yet another [crucifix] from my pocket, I asked Terry [the director] if there could be some candlesticks on the long refectory table, which I could grab and clash together in the form of a cross.
 He thought it was an excellent idea…by the time the scene was ready to be shot, there were the two perfect candlesticks adorning each end of the table, and dramatic use was made of them.”

-“Dramatic use” indeed!
-Peter’s idea to use the candlesticks in place of a more traditional cross lends to the spontaneity of the scene, and is undoubtedly one of the most memorable shots in the film.
+Peter’s idea to use the candlesticks in place of a more traditional cross lends to the spontaneity of the scene, and is one of the most memorable shots in the film.

 At the time of its release, Horror of Dracula was a smash hit with audiences, earning an estimated $3.5 million worldwide.
 As had been the case with Hammer’s Frankenstein, critical response was another story: the critics either loved Dracula, hailing it as a work of art, or they hated it, condemning the film as distasteful trash.
-As the screenwriter of both films, Jimmy Sangster, would say of critical response to these pioneering horror movies,
+As Jimmy Sangster, the screenwriter of both films put it:

-“You were either for it or against it.
+“You were either for it [Dracula] or against it.
 There was very little middle ground.”

 Dracula and Frankenstein: Horror Classics

-Hammer’s The Curse of Frankenstein and Horror of Dracula continue to gain praise and popularity today, even from the critics.
-So, what is it that makes these two Hammer horror films—which each generated their own epic series of films through the years—so timeless and compelling?
+Hammer’s The Curse of Frankenstein and Horror of Dracula continue to gain praise and popularity today, even among film critics.

 Terrence Fisher, who directed both Frankenstein and Dracula, believed it was important in horror films, or, as Fisher preferred to call them, fantasy films, that regardless of what happened throughout the storyline, in the end, good must triumph over evil.
 As Fisher once shared: